Feefkroete/Feefkroete/README.md

-- 👋 Hi, I’m Matthi
+- Hi, I'm Matthi
-- 👀 I’m interested in a hell lot of stuff
-- 🌱 I’m currently learning Java, Perl, Python and HTML/CSS
+- Currently I'm just tinkering around with multiple projects here and mostly on GitLab (also called Feefkroete there)